joegreene/CS_121_Fall_2014/Weekly Work/Week 9/WED_NOTES.md

   print_char(50);
 ```

 The compiler will be confused.
-This is because of the following:
-1. The compiler expects you to input a character in the first position (which makes the call bad to begin with)
+This is because the compiler expects you to input a character in the first position.

-2. If we plug in
+Note that if we call something like `print_char('c', 50);` we've defeated the purpose of having the default parameter.

 The valid way to making the above function (and any function with default parameters) is to have __default parameters in the
 back__ and __parameters that require input towards the front__.
 This means the above will need to be rewritten as: